Leprechaun: In politics

 For many years, we were afflicted with the miserable trivialities of our tourist advertising.
 Sometimes it descended to the lowest depths, to the caubeen and the shillelagh, not to speak of the leprechaun.

 Popular culture

-Films, television cartoons and advertising have popularised a specific image of leprechauns which bears little resemblance to anything found in the cycles of Irish folklore.
-It has been argued that the popularised image of a leprechaun is little more than a series of stereotypes based on derogatory 19th-century caricatures.
+Films, animated cartoons, and advertising have popularised a specific image of leprechauns which bears little resemblance to anything found in the cycles of Irish folklore.
+Some argue that the popularised image of the leprechaun is little more than a series of stereotypes based on derogatory anti-Irish 19th-century caricatures.

-Many Celtic Music groups have used the term Leprechaun LeperKhanz as part of their naming convention or as an album title.
-Even popular forms of American music have used the mythological character, including heavy metal, celtic metal, punk rock and jazz.
+Many Celtic music groups have used the term leprechaun as part of their naming convention or as an album title.
+Some popular forms of American music, including heavy metal, celtic metal, punk rock, and jazz, have also made use of the mythological character.